Two of the most popular options in restorative cosmetic dentistry today are veneers and Lumineers.

 Traditional porcelain veneers, alternatively termed “dental veneers” or “dental porcelain laminates,” are wafer-thin shells of porcelain permanently bonded to teeth that are discolored, worn, chipped, or misaligned.
 Porcelain veneers are non-porous (they will not stain), incredibly resilient, and “kind” (non-abrasive) to opposing teeth.
 When it is firmly bonded to a sturdy substructure (like a tooth) it becomes very strong and durable.

 A traditional veneer is essentially a conservative crown.
 Rather than encompassing the entire tooth a cosmetic veneer covers the visible part of a tooth, preserving a large amount of the natural tooth structure.
 They can straighten, lengthen, and whiten teeth to provide a beautiful smile and even create a more comfortable bite position.
 For optimal results, each veneered tooth must be shaped.
 This means that a thin layer (approximately .5 mm) of the natural tooth structure is removed to allow space for placement.
+If this is something that may be a possibility, potential clients may want to look online at ‘dental crowns near me‘ to see how they can best get started.

 Dental LUMINEERS® are different than a traditional veneer in the way they are manufactured and placed.
 LUMINEERS® is a brand of porcelain veneers.
 (DuraThins™ is another brand with similar properties and application).
 A LUMINEERS restoration is as thin as a contact lens and placed over existing teeth without having to remove tooth structure.
 Like traditional porcelain veneers, LUMINEERS restorations are an excellent cosmetic solution for stained, chipped, discolored, or misaligned teeth.